Syrians in Germany: Demographics

+According to the 2010 Microcensus of the Federal Statistical Office of Germany (Destatis), approximately 57,000 people with a Syrian migration background lived in Germany in 2010, including around 30,000 Syrian nationals.

+Based on Germany’s Central Register of Foreigners, the number of Syrian citizens residing in Germany increased significantly following the outbreak of the Syrian civil war in 2011.
+The Syrian population in Germany grew from 30,133 individuals in 2010 to 975,060 by 31 December 2024, making Syrians one of the country’s largest groups of foreign nationals.

+The number of Syrian citizens subsequently declined to 936,285 by 31 December 2025, largely due to increasing rates of naturalization among Syrian nationals.
+During 2025, tens of thousands of Syrians acquired German citizenship and were therefore no longer included in statistics concerning foreign citizens.

+According to data from the Federal Office for Migration and Refugees (BAMF) on first-time Syrian asylum applicants in Germany between 2013 and 2025, approximately 64.5% identified as Arabs and 27.7% as Kurds.
+Around 1.3% belonged to other ethnic groups (including Syriacs, and Turkmens), while the ethnicity of 6.5% of applicants was unknown.

-According to data from the Federal Office for Migration and Refugees (BAMF), Muslims made up the majority of first-time Syrian asylum applicants in Germany between 2010 and 2024.
-According to the report, 88.91% of Syrian applicants professed Islam.
-Christians represented a religious minority at 2.61%, followed by Yazidis at 2.04%.
-Approximately 0.64% of applicants stated that they did not belong to any religion.
+In terms of religious affiliation, Muslims made up the majority of first-time Syrian asylum applicants in Germany between 2010 and 2025.
+According to the report, 88.9% of Syrian applicants professed Islam.
+Christians represented a religious minority at 2.6%, followed by Yazidis at 2.0%.
+Approximately 0.7% of applicants stated that they did not belong to any religion.
 For 5.8%, their religious affiliation was either unknown or they belonged to other or unspecified religious communities.

 The following table provides an overview of the ethnicity of first-time asylum applicants from Syria, according to the BAMF: